Estate planning and tax advice

 Statistics show that 1 in 3 of us will require long-term care later in life.
 Without the proper documentation in place, important decisions regarding your health, welfare, property and financial affairs will be taken by the Office of the Public Guardian, rather than nominated persons, normally family and trusted friends.

-A Lasting Power of Attorney (LPA) is a legal document that allows someone to choose other people to make decisions on their behalf when they lack mental capacity to make the decisions themselves.
+A Lasting Power of Attorney (LPA) is a legal document that allows you to choose other people to make decisions on your behalf when you lack mental capacity to make decisions.

 Inheritance Tax planning

 In 2016, households in the UK paid more in Inheritance Tax than at any other point since the recession struck in 2008, official figures show.
 In fact it is worth noting that since 2010 the amount that HMRC has collected has doubled.